• Home

 Documentation:

-• Maintain detailed records, including receipts, invoices, and statements, to substantiate your expenses.
+• To substantiate your expenses, maintain detailed records, including receipts, invoices, and statements.

-• Ensure documentation specifies the nature of the expense and the recipient of the service.
+• Ensure documentation specifies the nature of the expense and the service recipient.

 Considerations: